dfe-analytical-services/GLMS_publication/README.md

-**Introduction**
+**Background**
-These scripts produce supporting data for the Graduate Labour Market 2020 publication, where 2020 refers to the survey year.
+These scripts produce supporting data for the Graduate Labour Market (GLMS) 2020 publication, where 2020 refers to the survey year.

+This project contains code scripts that:
+1. Imports quarterly Labour Force Survey (LFS) data sets
+2. Finds the employment rate (from individuals that work full-time and part-time), median salaries (from individuals that work full-time) and the proportion of people that work part-time for different graduates types based on defined characteristics.

+The LFS data is from sample surveys so the statistics produced are always estimates.

 **Requirements**
 i . *Software requirements*